Manage Your Finances

 If you are a Pace Center student organization with an assigned chartstring, contact Pace Center Business Manager, Soeurette Germain to request your group’s spendable balance and to confirm that your account has received incoming funds that you have raised.

 Work with your student leadership team to review your semester’s planned expenses and then identify and use (or include) the relevant line items in the basic template.
 It is often helpful to identify your larger semester budget and then individual budgets for any major activity or event.
 If you have questions on developing a budget or completing the budget template, contact Pace Center Business Manager, Soeurette Germain.

 Once you have a draft budget, schedule a meeting with your Pace Center staff adviser to review the draft budget, funding sources and financial best practices for managing a budget.
 Your budget must be approved before moving forward.

 - For Pace Center student organizations, your staff adviser is Elsie Sheidler.

 - For Student Volunteers Council (SVC) service projects, your staff adviser is David Brown.

 - For Community House service projects, your staff adviser is Charlotte Collins.

 Reimbursements to students are done through Concur, the University’s expense management tool.
-Expenses for doing service well can range from food to project materials to transportation and more.
+Expenses for doing service can range from food to project materials to transportation and more.
 An expense must meet the criteria of a valid business purpose as defined by the University’s Business Expense Policy.
-Questions about allowable expenses should be directed to your staff adviser or Pace Center Business Manager, Soeurette Germain.
+Questions about allowable expenses can be directed to your staff adviser or Pace Center Business Manager, Soeurette Germain.

 Set Up a Concur Profile